 Sets forth procedural recommendations as well as an engineering solution to the mismatching of a female 2-in.
 Figure 402, a female 2-in.
 Figure 602, or a female 2-in.
 Figure 1002 hammer union component (sub) with a male 2-in.
 Figure 1502 hammer union component (wing nut) as described in 3.2.
 The procedural recommendations described in this recommended practice should be implemented to reduce further incidents.
 The engineering solution, which makes impossible the mating of female 2-in.
 Figure 402, 2-in.
-Figure 602, and/or 2-in.
-Figure 1002 subs with the wing nut of the 2-in.
-Figure 1502 hammer union, applies to the manufacture of new hammer union components and should not be applied in the modification of existing hammer union components due to unknown factors caused by field wear.
+Figure 1502 hammer union, applies to the manufacture of new hammer union components and should not be applied in the modification of existing hammer union components for the the temperature of the described by field wear.
 Pages: 12